Two-wheel tractor: Philippines

 According to the Land Transportation Office, the kuliglig owner is not required to register his vehicle since it has no serial number and has purposes other than simple transportation.

 In some urban areas, kuligligs are sometimes used as an alternative public utility vehicle.
-These are modified three-wheel pedicabs (cycle rickshaw) with attached motor engines used by fishing boats or "bancas".
-The operation of these version of Kuliglig has been banned by Metro Manila to decongest noise pollution but are still present in some provinces.
+These are modified three-wheel pedicabs (cycle rickshaw) with attached motor engines used by fishing boats (bancas).
+The operation of these version of kuliglig has been banned in Metro Manila due to noise pollution but are still present in the provinces.

 Usage

 Numbers of tractors in use

 China has the highest numbers that are estimated to approach 16 million.
 What percentage of this total is used in agriculture is not well understood.
 Their previously noted multiple work roles is said to have a large percentage used for transport in rural areas as well as peri-urban construction sites, etc.